Embedded Procurement Analytics: Architecture Guide for Procurement-SaaS Teams (2026)

 1. Spend Under Management

-Percentage of spend through approved suppliers.
+Percentage of spend going through approved (preferred) suppliers, by month.

 SELECT